Roland Bautista

-Roland Bautista (May 30, 1951 – February 29, 2012) was an American singer, songwriter and guitarist.
-Bautista was best known for his work with Earth, Wind & Fire.
+Roland Bautista (May 30, 1951 – February 29, 2012) was an American guitarist.
+He was best known for his work with Earth, Wind & Fire.
 He also worked with such artists as Ronnie Laws, The Crusaders, George Duke and Randy Crawford.

 Career

 Earth, Wind and Fire

 Bautista first played as a rhythm guitarist on Earth, Wind & Fire's 1972 album Last Days and Time.
 He left the band soon after the album's release, but returned in 1981 to replace departed guitarist Al McKay.
 Bautista played on the Earth, Wind & Fire albums Raise!, Powerlight and Electric Universe from 1981 to 1983.
 The band then took a four-year hiatus, and Bautista did not return when they reformed in 1987.